 15 Best Rainy Days Movies of All Time

-What could possibly feel better than cuddling up under a warm soft blanket and comfortably sit in front of a screen for a couple of hours, while the windows, blur from the heavy raindrops invading the glass, and filter the sound of the rain and wind battling against the hard pavement?
+What could possibly feel better than cuddling up under a warm, soft blanket and comfortably sitting in front of a screen for a couple of hours while the windows blur from the heavy raindrops invading the glass and filtering the sound of the rain and wind battling against the hard pavement?
 Rainy days are perhaps the best days to take the time and cross out another film from the list hanging on your wall.

 However, these moments call out for all types of films and in the end only the viewer will know for sure what the right pick is for that rainy afternoon.
-Still, from extensive, emotionally heavy and brain-working films or adventurous and visually astonishing world travels to light and purely entertainment-based movies, there are some which simply feel right for this occasion and whatever taste one might have, will always please the sofa-invaders of a house under weather attack.
-So, hoping one of those days will come by soon, here is the list of top rainy day movies ever made.
-On this list, there are also best romantic movies to watch when raining.
-You can also watch some of these rainy movies on Netflix or Hulu or Amazon Prime.
+Still, from extensive, emotionally heavy, and brain-working films or adventurous and visually astonishing world travels to light and purely entertainment-based movies, there are some that simply feel right for this occasion, and whatever taste one might have will always please the sofa-invaders of a house under weather attack.
+So, hoping one of those days will come by soon, here is the list of top rainy-day movies ever made.
+On this list, there are also the best romantic movies to watch when it is raining.

 15. The Golden Compass (2007)